|

 bodega and another 15 hectares, directly under their control,

 belonging to partners of the bodega.
-At present, 75% of their
+The winery was

 completed in 2003 and the 2002 vintage was the first to be